-The charismatic star of “Mozart in the Jungle” has performed in more than 40 features and producing about a dozen other great films, inspiring thousands of fans and followers around the world.
+The charismatic star of “Mozart in the Jungle” has performed in more than 40 features and producing about a dozen other great films, inspiring thousands of fans and followers from around the world.

 I met Gael at the Vanity Fair after-party of the Academy Awards, 2005.
 That year, it was one of the most diverse ceremonies ever.

-The night’s champion was “Million Dollar Baby.”
+That night’s champion was “Million Dollar Baby.”
 The story of a woman boxer won Best Picture, Best Director, Best Actress, and Supporting Actor Morgan Freeman as well.

 At that time, the sense of unity and diversity was on the air.
 Jamie Foxx won Best Actor for “Ray.”
 Colombian actress Catalina Sandino Moreno was nominated for Best Actress for “Maria Full of Grace.”
 She hold the Latino representation high.
 Don Cheadle and Sophie Okonedo were up for Best Actor and Supporting Actress for “Hotel Rwanda.”

 Spain won Best Foreign Film for “The Sea Inside” with Javier